 · Engages in honest interactions

-· Sets tone for how employees and students interact with one another and with members of the school
+· Sets tone for how employees and students interact with one another and with members of the school and larger community

 · Accepts responsibility for using position ethically and constructively

 · Demonstrates impartiality and sensitivity to student diversity

 · Demonstrates ethical considerations in their interactions with others

 · Shows concern for others as well as for the organization and the position